What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 • Mating a Blue Fawn Pitbull with another Pitbull that does not carry the dilute gene will not produce a Blue Fawn offspring.

-• If you mate 2 non-Blue Fawn pitbulls with each one carrying a dilute gene will produce a Blue fawn puppy.
-That means that 2 black Pits can produce a Blue Fawn Pitty.
+• If you mate 2 non-Blue Fawn Pitbull with each one carrying a dilute gene, a Blue fawn puppy is produced.
+This means that 2 black Pits can produce a Blue Fawn Pitty.

 5 Fun facts about the Blue Fawn Pitbull